GIScience/gis-training-resource-center/content/Modul_6/en_qgis_common_data_analysis.md

-# Data Analysis with QGIS
+# Data Analysis in the Humanitarian Sector

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧